awsdocs/amazon-sagemaker-developer-guide/doc_source/create-multi-model-endpoint-console.md

 1. Choose **Create model**\.

 1. Deploy your multi\-model endpoint as you would a single model endpoint\.
-For instructions, see [Step 6\.1: Deploy the Model to Amazon SageMaker Hosting Services](ex1-deploy-model.md)\.
+For instructions, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.